 Windows users got used to Task Manager.
-When they start using Mac OS X, they found out that there is no such handy shortcut as CTRL+ALT+DELETE.
-Some say that there is no such tool on Mac at all.
-And they would be wrong.
+When they start using Mac OS X, they find out that there is no such handy shortcut as CTRL+ALT+DELETE.
+Some tell, that there is no such tool on a Mac at all.
+And they are wrong.

-In fact, everything it is available, only the name of this tool is different.
-Furthermore, on Mac OS have two tools that can be compared to Task Manager.
+In fact, Task Manager on a Mac is available, but the tool’s name is different.
+Furthermore, Mac OS have two tools that may be compared to Task Manager.

 Forse Quit Applications

 This tool can be launched by pressing ⌘+Option(alt)+Escape shortcut.
 It is intended to quit applications, i.e. something like Task Manager in Windows.
-If your app freezes, use this shortcut (⌘+Option(alt)+Escape) and choose the app and click on Force Quit.
+If your app freezes, use this shortcut (⌘+Option(alt)+Escape), choose the app and click on Force Quit.

-This application is a basic set in Mac OS X. It displays all the processes, memory usage, cpu usage etc. Giving even more detail comparing to Task Manager in Windows.
+This application is a basic set in Mac OS X. It displays all the processes, memory usage, CPU usage etc. It gives even more details in contrast with Task Manager in Windows.